DON’T CLONE YOUR

 promotion and endorsements by professionals and celebrities.

-Because of the close emotional bond between humans and their animal
+the close emotional bond between humans and their animal companions, the pet

-companions, the pet cloning business I see as an unethical exploitation of the
+cloning business I see as an unethical exploitation of the bond for pecuniary

 spiritual perspectives and beliefs, cloning violates the sanctity of life and